 Pursuant to this ruling the claimant railroad company paid the gross income tax for the full calendar year 1914, in the aggregate sum of \$6,205.84, thus paying the gross income tax for the six-months period (Jan.
-1, 1914, to June 30, 1914) covered by the license tax which had been previously paid.
+1, 1914, to June 30, 1914) covered by the license tax which had been proviously paid.
 The license-tax law (act of Mar.
 3, 1899), having been in force up to July 18, 1914, and the tax thereby imposed having been paid for the six months ending June 30, 1914, it would appear that the gross income tax imposed by the act of July 18, 1914, in so far as it applied to this same period, was inequitably and unjustly assessed, amounting in effect to a duplicate assessment against the claimant company for the first six months of the calendar year 1914.

-the claimant company for the first six months of the calendar year 1914.
-The correspondence and exhibits herewith comprise all of the material evidence in the possession of this department with respect to the assessment and collection of the tax imposed by the two acts referred to.
-This evidence appears to warrant a favorable report and action upon the Senate bill 5268 in providing a means of relief to the Copper River & Northwestern Railway Co. for the payment of the gross income tax in the sum of \$3,102.92 for the first six months of the calendar year 1914, for which period the license tax imposed by the act of March 3, 1899, had been previously paid.
-Respectfully
+The correspondence and exhibits herewith comprise all of the material evidence in the pessession of this department with respect to the assessment and collection of the in the pessession of this department with respect to the assessment and collection of the tax imposed by the two acts referred to.
+This evidence appears to warrant a favorable report and action upon Senate bill 5268 in providing a means of relief to the Copper River & Northwestern Railway Co. for the payment of the gross income tax in the sum of \$3,102,92 for the first six months of the calendar year 1914, for which period the license tax imposed by the act of March 3, 1899, had been previously paid.